hiimjustin000/BetterGauntlets/README.md

 Gauntlet Redesign is -- as the name implies -- a mod that completely redesigns the Gauntlet level layouts.

-This mod requires Geode in order to run at all.
+This mod requires Geode in order to function.
 Please install Geode first.

 This mod gives life to the Gauntlets with all new visuals!
 Particles, backgrounds, colors, islands, and more!

 ## Credits:
-- LimeGradient - Coding the mod
-- Dasshu - Idea, assets, logo, coding
+- Dasshu
+    - Idea
+    - Assets
+    - Logo
+    - Coding
+- LimeGradient
+    - Coding

 ## Special Thanks:
 - Erymanthis - Helping with the custom font!
+- Capeling - Helping with code and some tips!